stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 Because we set a label above, we can also cross-reference the table.
 An example of how to do this is given in the file `templates/examples/inserting-tables.tex`.

-# The simple defaults: an example with the function `modelsummary_reg_default`.
+# Default output with `modelsummary_reg_default`.

-This is an optional section, but you might find the function helpful for generating nice looking regression tables.
+This is an optional section, but you might find this function helpful for generating nice looking regression tables.

 `ekonomR` has a function called `modelsummary_reg_default()` that includes all the above in a simple regression format with nice defaults.
 It works for both linear models and fixed effects.
 It hasn't been modified to get fancier than that.